Best Stained Glass Soldering Iron

 There’s only a couple of occasional problems:

-1. This hasn’t happened to me but I’ve heard it sometimes suffers from ‘burn on’, which is when the tip fuses to the iron barrel that holds it.
+1. This hasn’t happened to me but I’ve heard it sometimes suffers from ‘burn on’.
+This is when the tip fuses to the iron barrel that holds it.
 To avoid this I suggest doing the following before you turn it on:

 Everything else about this iron is fantastic.